rxhanson/Rectangle/README.md

 ### Rectangle doesn't have the ability to move to other desktops/spaces

 Apple never released a public API for Spaces.
-Other apps that move windows between spaces use unsupported or undesirable ways to acheive this.
+Other apps that move windows between spaces use unsupported or undesirable ways to achieve this.
 If Apple decides to release a public API for it, I'll add it in.

 ### Window resizing is off slightly for iTerm2